adarshjha7/Bug-Hunting-Automator/README.md

-This Python script is designed to automate a series of security tasks against a specified target, which can be either an IP address or a URL.
+This Python script is designed to automate a series of security tasks against a specified target, which can be either an IP address or a URL for **BUG BOUNTY HUNTERS**.
 Here's a breakdown of what each function in the script does:

 1. ***Imports and Libraries Used:***
    - os: Standard library for interacting with the operating system.